 They all grunted an affirmation.

 “I have to find the last bead.”

-The sun disappeared, and the Underwood was plunged into darkness.
+Moonlight bathed the lime trees and blankets of mist rolled over the leaf-laden forest floor.
+The sun disappeared, and the Underwood plunged into darkness.